eCook Meal

 TIME TO STIR FRY

 Return the pan or wok to a low-medium heat with another drizzle of oil if necessary.
-When hot, fry the sliced chilli to taste for about a minute until fragrant, shifting constantly.
-Add in the Pork strips and stir through the sticky sauce.
+When hot, fry the sliced Chilli to taste for about a minute until fragrant, shifting constantly.
+Add in the pork strips and stir through the sticky sauce.
 Gently simmer for 2-3 minutes until the sauce is thick and the pork is cooked through, stirring occasionally.
 Toss through the cooked noodles and the remaining Cabbage and carrot for 1-2 minutes until the noodles are reheated and the cabbage is slightly wilted.
 Remove the pan or wok from the heat.
 Drain the pickling liquid from the slaw into a small bowl.
 Stir the liquid through the stir fry to taste.

 SERVE IT ALL UP

 Spoon the saucy Pork stir fry into a bowl and top with the pickled slaw and edamame.
-Scatter over the toasted seeds and garnish with any remaining fresh chilli if you’d like.
+Scatter over the toasted seeds and garnish with any remaining fresh Chilli if you’d like.
 Quick, easy, and scrumptious!

 SWEET ’N SOUR SLAW